Bspangehl/gettingandcleaningdata/CodeBook.md

 The original variables containing the words 'Acc', Gyro' and 'Mag' were expanded to now contain 'Accelerometer, 'Gyroscope', 'Magnitude' respectively.

-subjectId: An integer id of the subject performing the activities.
+subjectID: An integer id of the subject performing the activities.

 activityDesc: One of six values
 * LAYING